 There’s a fair chance that’s accurate, as front-facing scanners are more common than rear ones and arguably more convenient, since you can still use them when the phone is placed on a surface.

-Huawei also put a fingerprint scanner on the front of the recently announced Huawei Mate 9 Porsche Design.
-It’s also a rumor that first appeared back in June, as reported by Mobilissimo, quoting a Weibo tipster.
+Huawei also put a fingerprint scanner on the front of the recent Huawei Mate 9 Porsche Design.
+It’s also a rumor that first appeared back in June, as reported by Mobilissimo, quoting a Weibo tipster, and has been echoed again more recently.

 On the other hand, a leaked render (shown above in the screen section), shows a home button on the front but a fingerprint scanner on the back, so don't count on the scanner moving - though having a home button and not building the scanner into it seems an odd choice, so we're more inclined to believe these leaked real world shots.